teracow/googliser/README.md

 `-h` or `--help`
 Display this help then exit.

+`-i` or `--title [STRING]`
+Specify a custom title for the gallery.
+Default is to use the search-phrase.
+Enclose whitespace in quotes e.g. *'This is what cows look like!'*

-`-v` or `--version`
+`-k` or `--links`
-Show script version then exit.
+Put the URL results file into sub-directory.
+If selected, the URL list will be found in '**download.links.list**' in the sub-directory.
+This file is always created in the temporary build directory.

+`-l` or `--lower-size [INTEGER]`
+Only download image files that are reported by the server to be larger than this many bytes.
+Some servers do not report file-size, so these will be downloaded anyway and checked afterward.
+Default is 1,000 bytes.
+I've found this setting useful for ignoring files sent by servers that give me HTML instead of the JPG I requested. :)

+`-n` or `--number [INTEGER]`
+Number of images to download.
+Default is 25.
+Maximum is 1,000.

+`-p` or `--parallel [INTEGER]`
+How many parallel image downloads?
+Default is 8.
+Maximum is 40. **Larger is not necessarily faster!**

 `-q` or `--quiet`
 Suppress standard display output.
 Error messages are still shown.

+`-r` or `--retries [INTEGER]`
+Number of download retries for each image.
+Default is 3.
+Maximum is 100.

+`-t` or `--timeout [INTEGER]`
+Number of seconds before Wget gives up.
+Default is 15.
+Maximum is 600 (10 minutes).

+`-u` or `--upper-size [INTEGER]`
+Only download image files that are reported by the server to be smaller than this many bytes.
+Some servers do not report file-size, so these will be downloaded anyway and checked afterward.
+Enter 0 for unlimited size.
+Default is 0 (unlimited).

-`-d` or `--debug`
+`-v` or `--version`
-Put the debug log file into sub-directory.
-If selected, debugging output is appended to '**debug.log**' in the created sub-directory.
-This file is always created in the temporary build directory.
-Great for finding out what external commands and parameters were used!
+Show script version then exit.

 **Usage Examples:**